Site Map

 Other eye problems that can occur in people with diabetes include:

-High blood sugar or rapid changes in blood sugar level often cause blurred vision.
+High blood sugar or rapid changes in blood sugar level often cause blurred vision that is usually brief and temporary.
 This is because the lens in the middle of the eye cannot change shape when it has too much sugar and water in the lens.
 This is not the same problem as diabetic retinopathy.

 Symptoms